Churchfield Vets's home page

 Artificial insemination

-Advantages of AI (artificial insemination) at Churchfield Veterinary Centre:
+Advantages of AI (artificial insemination) at Churchfield Equine Clinic:

 • AI eliminates the risk of injury to the mare or stallion during natural covering